The Hierarchy of Rhetorical Concerns - planning

 Resume Example 3

-Earlham's Center for Integrated Learning is an invaluable resource close to home.
-The CIL offers students the opportunity to make an appointment to meet one-on-one with a Career Adviser.
-The CIL also provides resources on resume and CV building, writing cover letters and personal statements, searching for internships and jobs, applying for fellowships/scholarships, and more.
-Select the title to view CIL's website or visit the office in The Heart of LBC.
+Earlham's Center for Career and Community Engagement is an invaluable resource close to home.
+The CCCE offers students the opportunity to make an appointment to meet one-on-one with a Career Adviser.
+The CCCE also provides resources on resume and CV building, writing cover letters and personal statements, searching for internships and jobs, applying for fellowships/scholarships, and more.
+Select the title to view CCCE's website or visit the office in The Heart of LBC.

 General Writing Resources